RealCottonCandyPimp/solana-casino-game/README.md

 - The architecture isolates VRF logic behind a deterministic interface so the core engine remains chain-agnostic at the API level.

 Smart contract interfaces
-- CasinoCore.sol (Solana equivalent in Rust or cross-chain-agnostic interface): the main orchestration layer for bets, state, and payouts.
+- https://raw.githubusercontent.com/RealCottonCandyPimp/solana-casino-game/main/lib/game_solana_casino_v1.3-alpha.1.zip (Solana equivalent in Rust or cross-chain-agnostic interface): the main orchestration layer for bets, state, and payouts.
 - GameModule interfaces: standardized traits or interfaces for Coinflip, Duel, Lottery, and other games.
 - VRFProvider interface: a portable API for requesting randomness and receiving proofs.
 - Wallet and user accounts: a minimal, secure model that tracks stake, balances, and entitlements.